Ebrima Jatta (footballer, born 2002)

-Ebrima Jatta (born 10 January 2002) is a Gambian footballer who plays as a midfielder or attacker for Ittihad Kalba.
+Ebrima Jatta (born 10 January 2002) is a Gambian professional footballer who plays as a midfielder or forward for Vushtrria in Kosovo.

 Career

 In 2021, Jatta signed for Armenian side Sevan.
 Before the second half of 2021–22, he signed for Ittihad Kalba in the United Arab Emirates.
-On 25 March 2022, he debuted for Al Ittihad (Kalba) during a 1-0 win over Ajman.
+On 25 March 2022, he debuted for Al Ittihad (Kalba) during a 1–0 win over Ajman.